German central bank head Jens Weidmann to resign at end of year | DW | 20.10.2021

 In his letter Wednesday, Weidmann highlighted the "important, stabilizing role played by monetary policy during the during the pandemic as well as the successful conclusion of the strategy discussion as an important milestone in the European monetary policy."

-Weidmann had repeatedly expressed disagreement with the extent of stimulus efforts by the European Central Bank (ECB).
+He said that moving forward, it will be crucial for the European Central Bank (ECB) "not only to look one-sidedly at deflationary risks, but not to lose sight of the inflationary dangers either."

 National central bank governors in the 19-country eurozone have a seat on the ECB's governing council.
+Weidmann had repeatedly criticized stimulus efforts by the European Central Bank (ECB) as too loose.

+His resignation comes as the ECB faces difficult questions over tackling rising inflation and winding down its massive COVID pandemic stimulus program.

+Commenting on Weidmann's departure, ECB President Christine Lagarde hailed his loyalty and willingness to find a compromise.

+"Jens is a good personal friend on whose loyalty I could always count," Lagarde said in a statement.

+"While Jens had clear views on monetary policy I was always impressed by his search for common ground in the Governing Council, by his empathy for his Eurosystem colleagues, and his willingness to find a compromise."

-Weidmann, now 53, was the youngest Bundesbank president when he took over from Axel Weber in 2011.
+Weidmann, now 53, was the youngest Bundesbank president when he took over the role from Axel Weber in 2011.
+Weber had quit in a dispute over the ECB's policy to control the crisis at the time.

-Before his role as the Bundesbank chief, he served as Chancellor Anegla Merkel's economic adviser for five years.
+Before his role as the Bundesbank chief, Weidmann served as Chancellor Anegla Merkel's economic adviser for five years.

+Weidmann studied in Paris and Bonn.
+In 1997, he started a two-year stint at the International Monetary Fund.